pdeffebach/HighDimensionalOptimalPolicies.jl/docs/src/index.md

 ## Quick Start

 This quick-start solves for the optimal policy propblem outlined in the [Tutorial](@ref).
 Of a set of 100 prizes, which 50 do we pick?
 The top 50 of course!
-Given the high dimensionality of the state space, this problem is a simple illustration for how this package works.
+Nonetheless, given the high dimensionality of the state space, this problem is a simple illustration for how various options in the package the set of optimal policies that get chosen.

 ```@setup quickstart
 using HighDimensionalOptimalPolicies